FHNW-UIEngineering/dolphin-playground-TobiasIsNotRegistered/README.md

 - with JavaFX as the client technology
 - with Gradle for build automation.

-##Quick Setup##
+##Quick Setup

 Prerequisite: Java 8 or above.

-Git clone to a location of you liking and you will see a gradle multi-project build.
+Git clone to a location of your liking and you will see a gradle multi-project build.

 It contains the following modules/projects
 - client: in a remote scenario, this is the client.
 It typically contains only view classes.